maxzheng/great-life-guide/double.md

 5. **Green**: Discuss using creativity, innovation, and new ideas with *growth* mindset.
 6. **Blue**: Control the discussion and look at everything from the *sky* above.
 Start and end with blue.

-Together, each person should put on each hat in the same sequence to brainstorm so the collective brain power of the team can be used to solve the problem rather than arguing about who is right / better.
+For your team, each person should put on each hat in the same sequence to brainstorm so the collective brain power of the team can be used to solve the problem rather than arguing about whose is right / better.

 ### #9 Hacking Motivation